dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 Studio hives, we deploy into the RoslynDev root suffix.

 If you want to try your extension in your day-to-day use of Visual Studio, you can find the extensions you built in your Binaries folder with the .vsix extension.
 You can double-click the extension to install it into your main Visual Studio hive.
 This will replace the base installed version.
-You can uninstall your version and go back to the "real" version by going Tools > Extensions and Updates, finding your extension, and choosing Uninstall.
-Your extension should be marked with the "Experimental" flag.
+Once it's installed, you'll see it marked as "Experimental" in Tools > Extensions and Updates to indicate you're running your experimental version.
+You can uninstall your version and go back to the "real" version choosing your version and clicking Uninstall.

 # Contributing